flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 ![The VRAM chip.](vram_chip.webp){latex_width="90%"}

 Additionally, Nintendo fitted a particular VRAM chip that is nowhere to be found in any off-the-shelf catalogue.
 There is limited documentation about it, but according to details outlined in the patent application [@graphics-patent], **Serial Access Memory** (SAM) might be stored in a separate area within this chip.
-SAM is presumably made of SRAM and contains extra circuitry that allows the scanner to pull 16 bits simultaneously [@cpu-sharp].
+SAM is presumably made of Static RAM (SRAM) and contains extra circuitry that allows the scanner to pull 16 bits simultaneously [@cpu-sharp].

 ### Constructing a frame